DDPE Frequently Asked Questions (FAQ)

 • Microsoft Windows 10

-Windows 7 Pro and Enterprise are currently the only versions of Windows that are supported by IT Field Services on UCSF-owned computers.
+Windows 7 Pro and Enterprise, and Windows 10 Enterprise are currently the only versions of Windows that are supported by IT Field Services on UCSF-owned computers.

-DDPE will run on Windows 8.1 and Windows 10, but these versions of Windows are not supported by ITFS and are not recommended for UCSF-owned computers.
+DDPE will run on Windows 8.1, but this version of Windows is not supported by ITFS and is not recommended for UCSF-owned computers.

 Minimum Supported Mac Hardware: